Yven92/MyoCoachV2/docs/user-manual.md

 * **Game 2**: You reach the Flappy Bird game which is more difficult than the snake game
 ![Flappy](./assets/Capture3.PNG)

-As you can see, the score is displayed as two gauges that represent the force deployed by the user.
-The threshold can be set when you reach the game page, it will determine the minimal force above which the game will react (eg: the bird going up or down, the snake going left or right).
-The game play has been modified to better correspond to the use of EMG sensors but the graphics of the original game have been kept! :fire:

 * The bird does not fall.
 It maintains its height when the user does not control it
 * A pulse from the **EMG 0** sensor that exceeds the threshold moves the bird **upwards**.